 Vodafone also offers its Gigafast service, with speeds from 100Mbps to 900Mbps available.
-However, this is currently only available in Aberdeen, Bournemouth, Cambridge, Coventry, Edinburgh, Huddersfield, Leeds, Milton Keynes, Northampton, Peterborough, Southend-on-Sea and Stirling.
+However, this is currently only available in Aberdeen, Birmingham, Bournemouth, Bristol, Cambridge, Coventry, Edinburgh, Huddersfield, Leeds, Liverpool, Milton Keynes, Northampton, Peterborough, Southend-on-Sea and Stirling.
 If you are moving to one of these areas, then you might be able to make the leap to Gigafast.
 You can check the availability at your new postcode by visiting Vodafone’s Gigafast availability checker online.

 Adding Apple TV to your Vodafone broadband

 Although Vodafone does not offer a TV service as such, at the time of writing it is offering broadband plus Apple TV, which includes a year’s subscription to the online streaming service.
 This upgrade also includes free unlimited anytime calls to standard UK landlines and mobiles.

 If your initial contract term with Vodafone is up, you might be thinking about switching broadband and moving to a new provider to save a bit of cash when you move home.
 If this is the case, then it’s worth starting to scout out the best deals currently available by using our online broadband comparison tool.
 You can use the tool to sift through the deals available and sort by download speed, TV options, and price to find the best new package for your requirements.